Roberto Roena: Roberto Roena y su Apollo Sound

 In 1969, he went on to form a band by the name of "Roberto Roena y Su Apollo Sound", arguably one of the best Latin salsa bands in Puerto Rico.
 Roberto Roena’s new orchestra was baptized "El Apollo Sound" because the launch of NASA's Apollo 11 lunar mission coincided with the day of the band’s first rehearsal.
 The band eventually recorded hits such as Y Tu Loco Loco, Traicion, Que Se Sepa and Herencia Rumbero.

 Roberto Roena was also a long-time member of the Fania All Stars, the showcase group for the Fania Records label, which has enjoyed worldwide success since the 1970s.
 He recorded his signature song, "Coro Miyare", with the group; live performances of the song featured Roena playing the bongos and dancing with his uncle, legendary salsa dancer Aníbal Vázquez, in a choreographed section that almost always received standing ovations from the audience.

-Mr. Roena took a giant step in the fusion of salsa with jazz, in the 1970s, by joining forces with African superstar (saxophonist) Manu Dibango of "Soul Makossa" fame.
+Roena took a giant step in the fusion of salsa with jazz, in the 1970s, by joining forces with African superstar saxophonist Manu Dibango of "Soul Makossa" fame.

-Even without knowing how to read or write music, and probably because of it, Roena knew how to surround himself with excellent musicians and arrangers.
-"Apollo Sound" featured musicians from the ensemble of Tito Puente, "Cortijo y Su Combo", "El Gran Combo" and "Los Sunsets", among others.
-Some of the well renowned arrangers and composers who nourished his repertoire were Mario Ortiz, Bobby Valentín, Elias Lopés, Luis “Perico” Ortiz and Papo Lucca.
-With "Apollo Sound", Roberto introduced a “new” sound to salsa music by utilizing two trumpets, a trombone and a saxophone, a combination he took from the influence of the wind section of the rock group Blood, Sweat and Tears (in honor of which his band recorded a successful version of “Spinning Wheel”).
+Despite not having formal musical training, Roena collaborated with numerous musicians and arrangers.
+Apollo Sound included members from the ensembles of Tito Puente, Cortijo y Su Combo, El Gran Combo, and Los Sunsets.
+Arrangers and composers for his repertoire included Mario Ortiz, Bobby Valentín, Elias Lopés, Luis “Perico” Ortiz, and Papo Lucca.
+With Apollo Sound, Roena introduced a salsa sound utilizing two trumpets, a trombone, and a saxophone, influenced by the wind section of the rock group Blood, Sweat and Tears.